THUMLP/TensorGCN_pytorch/README.md

 # Reproduing Results
 ## Build three graphs

-`python build_graph.py --gen_seq --gen_sem --gen_syn --dataset [dataset name]`
+`python build_graph.py --gen_seq --gen_sem --gen_syn --dataset [dataset name] --corenlp [path]`

 Here, [dataset name] could be 20ng, R8, R52, mr, ohsumed.
-You can also try your own dataset by processing your data similar to the data provided.
+You can also try your own dataset by processing your data similar to the data provided. [path] is the path of StanfordCoreNLP you installed.
 ## Training and Evaluating

 `python train.py --do_train --do_valid --do_test --dataset [dataset name]`